-Whether you’re a freshly graduating high school student or someone who just wants to live their passion, you may consider working with horses.
-If you’ve always had a passion for these incredible creatures, it might surprise you just how many options you have.
+Whether you’re a freshly graduating high school student or someone who just wants to do their dream job, you may be considering working with horses.
+Even if you’ve always had a passion for these incredible creatures, you might be surprised at how many options you have.

-When you think of animal care, you might think of a vet or trainer—but there are so many more options out there.
-If you want to further your education or look for potential freelance or seasonal work, we have some opportunities for you to consider.
-Let’s explore all of these 14 horse career options.
+When you think of animal care, you might just think of a vet or a trainer, but there are so many more options out there.
+If you want to further your education or look for potential freelance or seasonal work, there are multiple opportunities for you to consider.
+Let’s explore 14 horse career options.

 1. Equine Veterinarian

 Possibly one of the most obvious career choices for working with horses is becoming a licensed veterinarian.
-Schooling might be lengthy, but you could work closely with horses daily in practically any area.
+Schooling might be lengthy, but you would work closely with horses daily in practically any area.

 Most veterinarians enter a broad range of studies where they can learn the practices of caring for many species.
 But the further you go in your education, the more you can take advantage of specialized courses for a particular animal if that’s where your passion lies.

 If you want to work with equines, you can fulfill a number of duties for horses in your area.
-Some equine vets make house calls, others work in facilities.
-Rather than specializing in only horses, you can treat all livestock if you choose as well.
+Some equine vets make house calls and others work in facilities.
+Rather than specializing in only horses, you can treat all livestock if you choose.

 Compartmentalization, efficiency, and organization are necessary skills for equine vets.
 You must be able to work calmly and effectively, even in very high-stress situations.

 As a veterinarian, you have to maintain certain licenses to stay in practice.
-You must renew them on a biennial basis, meaning every two years by March 1st with your state’s Medical Licensing Board.
+You must renew them on a biennial basis, meaning every 2 years by March 1, with your state’s Medical Licensing Board.

 2. Equine Veterinary Technician

-Unlike being a veterinarian, you can become a veterinary technician with the proper schooling and licensing.
-You still get the firsthand experience without all of the extra schooling and responsibility.
+You can become a veterinary technician with the proper schooling and licensing.
+You get the firsthand experience of being a veterinarian without all the extra schooling and responsibility.
 Vet techs assess and work directly with their equine patients to assist with a variety of medical needs.

-Basically, you’re the vet’s right-hand man (or woman).
+Basically, you’re the vet’s right-hand helper.
 You can practice anything from administering treatments to documenting patient files and providing surgical assistance.
 You interact daily with patients and their humans, ensuring an overall positive medical experience.

-So, if you think you have the compartmentalization skills to handle all aspects of the job, it can be advantageous.
-School lasts approximately 2 years, at which point you can take an AVMA-certification to get your official license.
+So, if you think that you have the compartmentalization skills to handle all aspects of the job, it can be advantageous.
+School lasts approximately 2 years, at which point, you can take an AVMA certification to get your official license.

 3. Equine Rehabilitation Therapist

-Because horses are so active, it’s no wonder their bodies can break down.
-Equine Behavioral Therapists assess physical damages in horses.
+Since horses are so active, it’s no wonder that their bodies can break down.
+Equine behavioral therapists assess instances of physical damage in horses.
 Once you have established a diagnosis, you can create a plan of care to increase muscle function and mobility.